 Official High School Transcript

-Ask your school counselor or officials to submit your transcripts.
+Ask your school counsellor or officials to submit your transcripts.
 Four of the undergraduate schools at the University of Pennsylvania demand good grades in core subjects, regarding your field of study.

 Also Read: Columbia University Acceptance Rate